PaulBilal/PaulBilal/README.md

-# SHAPEAI WEB DEV BOOTCAMP
+# SHAPEAI MERN Stack Bootcamp

-Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI </b>.
+Hi I made projects during the 6 months MERN Stack Bootcamp, conducted by <b> SHAPEAI </b>.

 The instructor during the session was Mr. Shaurya Sinha (a Data Analyst at Jio).
-I got to learn a lot during these 7 days and it was an amazing experience learning with SHAPEAI.
+I got to learn a lot during those couple of months and it was an amazing experience learning with SHAPEAI.

 <br>I got to have hands on experience on: